ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

 # Optional features

-All optional features are opt-in, and need to be specified when constructing a connector, so that Forest Admin can know that they are available.
+All optional features are opt-in, and need to be specified when constructing a data source, so that Forest Admin can know that they are available.

 ## How to unlock features